croit/vagrant-demo/README.md

 Configure a disk as mon, then select 'Show services' to create an additional Ceph monitor service.

 Keep in mind that there should be an odd number of mons for optimal fault tolerance.

+**Caution: ** New installations with Luminous sometimes run into a Ceph bug when initially adding mons that leads to all mons except the first one restarting very often.
+We are currently investigating the cause for this.
+A simultaneous restart of all mon and mgr sevices fixes it and the issue only occurs once per installation (if it occurs).

 ## Test the cluster with RBD